DonIsaac/rails-tasklist/README.md

 ### Key

-* :x: = requirement has not implemented
+* :x: = requirement/feature has not implemented
-* :warning: = requirement implementation is incomplete and/or buggy, not working as intended
+* :warning: = requirement/feature implementation is incomplete and/or buggy, not working as intended
-* :white_check_mark: = requirement is implemented and works as intended
+* :white_check_mark: = requirement/feature is implemented and works as intended

 ### Models